wongcolin45/wongcolin45/README.md

 - 👋 Hi, I’m @wongcolin45
 - 🏫 I am currently studing Computer Science at Northeastern University.
 - 📚 My tech stack for projects is React, Express and Sqlite.
-- 📅 Currently I am working on a fullstack schedule planning application for CS students at my school.
 - 📫 How to reach me wongcolin45@gmail.com
 - 😄 Pronouns: He/Him